-In just two decades, mobile technology has evolved from 2G to 3G to 4G, and now 5G.
-IoT solutions don’t need the sizzling speed and bandwidth of a 4G network when 2G capabilities are all that’s necessary.
-The problem is: 2G networks are end of life and no longer supported everywhere.
+Mobile technology has evolved through “G’s” 2G to 5G, all in about 20 years.
+Though IoT solutions don’t need the rapid speed and bandwidth of a 4G network, 2G networks are phasing out and no longer globally supported.
 However, IoT solutions can utilize the same mobile networks as smartphones, without the need for additional infrastructure.

-An IoT solution can be connected to a wireless network with an IoT module, which comes with a wide range of wireless technology standards and a variety of features.
-An IoT module is a small electronic device, embedded in objects that can send and receive data.
-It contains the same technology found in mobile phones, but without the interactive user features, like a display or keypad.
+An IoT solution can be connected to a wireless network with an IoT module, coming in a wide range of wireless technology standards and features.
+Thales defines an IoT module as “a small electronic device, embedded in objects that can send and receive data.”
+It may contain tech similar to what’s in your cell phone, but it lacks the interactive user perks you gain with display and a keypad.

 Low Powered Wide Area Network (LPWAN)

-Current modules implement standards of LPWAN technologies that drive significant cost savings, efficiency and device simplicity.
-A 4G network can become an LPWAN network with a simple software upgrade.
-This was standardized by 3GPP in the Release 13 specification, allowing for the highly efficient use of the current LTE spectrum, requiring far less power and delivering the connectivity necessary for most IoT applications:
+With a triple threat of driving powerful cost savings, efficiency and device simplicity, LPWAN technologies are fast becoming the ideal answer to the needs of IoT.
+Better yet, a 4G network can become an LPWAN network with a no-hassle software upgrade.
+Thanks to 3GPP and the Release 13 specification, modules are now able to use the current LTE spectrum with far less power, still delivering the sufficient level of connectivity necessary for most IoT applications.

 3.)
-5 times greater coverage than broadband LTE in terms of gain, penetrating indoors and deep underground.
+LPWAN brings “5 times greater coverage than broadband LTE in terms of gain, penetrating indoors and deep underground.”
+(Thales)

 Guide to Mobile IoT in Two Key Forms: LTE-M and NB-IoT

-LTE-M, which stands for “Long Term Evolution for Machines,” is a network standard that allows IoT devices to piggyback on existing mobile networks.
+LTE-M, or the “Long Term Evolution for Machines” network standard, allows IoT devices to leverage existing cellular networks.
 (LTE-M is also synonymous with “Cat-M1” or “Cat-M.”) Devices provide uplink and downlink data rates of approximately 375kbps with limited voice capabilities, enhanced coverage indoors and underground and improved power efficiency, enabling battery life of up to 10 years.
-LTE-M is marked by low latency, best suiting devices in “mission-critical” applications for which real-time data transfer makes all the difference.
+LTE-M is marked by low latency, best suiting devices in “mission-critical” applications for which real-time data transfer is crucial.
 For example: patient monitoring devices or precision tracking.

 Another benefit: LTE-M/Cat-M1/Cat-M is will be backwards-compatible as 5G and LTE technologies increase their reach.